SmartDataProjects/dynamo-docs/typical_operations.rst

    Dismiss

 Now decide what should be deleted first.
-The setup here uses the rank of the dataset and if they are the same it starts with the small datasets first.
+The setup here uses the rank of the dataset.
+If two datasets have identical ranking, the smaller dataset is deleted first.
 The rank is a number which is calculated to indicate how popular the dataset is.
 The CMS definition is approximately [#]_ the number of days the dataset was not used (we call that the idle days).
 So, the higher the rank the less popular the sample is.

 .. code-block:: c

    Order decreasing dataset.usage_rank increasing replica.size

+In general, a *policy stack* is given in between the site trigger lines and the default decision.
+It is important to note that the ordering in the policy stack matters.
+Each sample is pushed through the policy stack and the moment a policy applies the sample is not processed further.

 Managing Quotas
 ...............